-A GUIDE ON PLUMBING IN ILLINOIS
+A GUIDE ON PLUMBER IN ILLINOIS

 According to the US Bureau of Labor Statistics, there are 17,570 plumbers in Illinois.
 Illinois is located in the Midwestern and Great Lakes region of the USA.
 It is the 6th most populated state in the United States of America.
 With a gross state product od $909 billion as of 2019, Illinois has the 5th largest economy in the US.
 It has been projected that the minimum wage in Illinois will go up to $15 per hour by 2025, which would be one of the highest in the nation.
 The average household income in Illinois is also higher than that of most states.
 Illinois has been recognised as the microcosm of the entire United States.
 This article will focus on the career prospects of plumbers in such a high paying state and provide a detailed guide on how to become a plumber in Illinois.
+Learn more about commercial plumbing.

 As mentioned above, there are 17,570 people engaged in the plumbing, pipe-fitting and steam-fitting industry in Illinois.
 2.92 persons out of every 1000 people are employed in this industry.
 Illinois is the highest paying state for plumbers in USA.
 The average annual salary for a plumber in Illinois is $86,120.
 On an average, a plumber earns $41.40 per hour in this state.
 The range of salary is from $40,280 and goes up to as high as $156,513.
 The cities in Illinois that pay the highest the highest wages to plumbers are Elgin, Arlington Heights and Lombard.